pehohlva/QOASIS/src_lib/ooo/README_USE_CONVERT.txt

 other way QString html; have now all html + image inline as base64

 QByteArray("data:image/gif;base64,R0lGODlhAQABAAAAACH5BAEKAAEALAAAAAABAAEAAAICTAEAOw==");
+After file i portable to use in other app...

 and browser or other also QTextEdit can display limit is 6-7 MB and all is overloaded...